Skip to main content

 1. Payment Protection Insurance (Restschuldversicherung)

 Some retailers pre-tick an insurance box at checkout that can add 5% to 15% to the total cost, even though the interest rate itself remains at 0%.
-Since January 2025, a new consumer protection rule requires a 7-day cooling period: the insurance contract cannot be signed on the same day as the loan.
+Since 1 January 2025, German law (Section 7a VVG) requires at least one week between signing the loan and being offered residual debt insurance, and a policy signed earlier is void.
 Check the contract carefully and decline the insurance if you do not need it.

 2. Inflated Product Prices